 Below, we have compiled a list of the 17 busiest airports in the world by total passenger served.
 The figured are provided by Airport Council International.

 Note: As compared to 2019, drastic changes have been recorded in 2020’s list of busiest airports in the world.
-It is due to the COVID pandemic, which broke out in early 2020, disrupting the entire airline industry.
+It is due to the worldwide lockdowns, disrupting the entire airline industry.
 The list shows a sudden shift in passenger traffic from the Western countries to China.
 Out of 17 of the busiest airports on this list, ten are located in China, in contrast to only four (including Hong Kong International Airport) the previous year.

 17. Hangzhou Xiaoshan International Airport